bjornbytes/lovr-docs/guides/Getting_Started.md

   line.
 - If you have the headset module disabled, be sure to set the y value of the cube to 0 instead of 1.7.
-- If you want and IDE with LÖVR intellisense.
-You can use VSCode + LUA server.
-[Setup guide](https://gist.github.com/ussaohelcim/9eca6eaa903eefff07b4f3e2019de915)
+- If you want an IDE with LÖVR completion, you can use [VSCode + Lua server](https://gist.github.com/ussaohelcim/9eca6eaa903eefff07b4f3e2019de915).

 Next Steps
 ---